-BRIDGE is made up of high achieving students, athletes, entrepreneurs and leaders who reflect the diverse Drexel population including students who identify as African American, Hispanic/Latino and Asian American.
-BRIDGE scholars represent majors across the LeBow College of Business and excel academically, consistently achieving GPAs above the average student and those in other University learning communities.
+BRIDGE scholars represent majors across the LeBow College of Business and share a commitment to excelling academically and consistently achieving GPAs above the average student and those in other university learning communities.
 They excel professionally through securing prestigious co-op positions with top employers including Johnson & Johnson, Comcast, KPMG, Ernst & Young and PricewaterhouseCoopers, among others.

 Programs and Events

 The BRIDGE program offers a variety of events and programs for its scholars to engage with each other and develop as students, professionals and leaders in the community.
 Activities may vary for each cohort of students, but regularly include many of the following:

 BRIDGE scholars are offered the opportunity to meet business leaders across Philadelphia through off-campus site visits where they can explore business spaces and meet company leadership.
 Some site visits have included KPMG and Comcast.

 Educational workshops on a variety of topics are offered each year with expert presenters sharing their wisdom and insight with BRIDGE scholars.
 Some workshops have included academic success workshops, Ernst & Young Dress for Success workshop, financial literacy training and Johnson & Johnson diversity training.

 Cultural immersion trips offer BRIDGE scholars the opportunity to explore the world outside of Drexel and Philadelphia.
 Some immersion trips have included travel to Washington D.C., New York City and the spring break immersion trips to California, Oregon and Washington.